-- Long-Term Investor if your time horizon is more than fifteen years, then you should consider yourself a long-term investor. - Intermediate-Term Investor if your time horizon is a minimum of five years and a maximum of fifteen years, then you should consider yourself an intermediate-term investor. - Short-Term Investor if your time horizon is a period of one to five years, then you are a short-term investor.
+• Long-Term Investor - if your time horizon is more than fifteen years, then you should consider yourself a long-term investor.

+- Intermediate-Term Investor if your time horizon is a between five years and fifteen years, then you should consider yourself an intermediate-term investor. - Short-Term Investor if your time horizon is a period of one to five years, then you are a short-term investor.